kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/placement-translator.md

   is set to `yes`.
 - The remainder of the `metadata` is unchanged.

-For objects that exist in a mailbox workspace and whose API GroupResource has been relevant to the placement translator since it started, ones that have the `edge.kcp.io/projected=yes` label but are not currently desired are deleted.
+For objects --- other than `Namespace` objects --- that exist in a mailbox workspace and whose API GroupResource has been relevant to the placement translator since it started, ones that have the `edge.kcp.io/projected=yes` label but are not currently desired are deleted.
+The exclusion for `Namespace` objects is there because the placement translator does not take full ownership of them, rather it takes the position that there might be other parties that create `Namespace` objects or rely on their existence.

 ## Usage